 Name and Shame Disclaimer

-This also needs to be clarified that TMF is completely against taking names of all parties (the accused and the accuser) concerning cases involving juveniles.
+This also needs to be clarified that TMF is completely against taking names of all parties (the accused and the accuser) in sexual crimes and especially in cases involving juveniles.
 However, when the juvenile herself wanted the same to be discussed on social media we will continue to do the same.
 There is another concern here, a girl who can raise such a heinous complaint and completely fake it, the concern is whether we should consider her as a juvenile at all?
-Remember, in such cases the boy’s death sentence is demanded often.
+Remember, in such cases, the boy’s death sentence is demanded often.

 So, today this is what I am going to show you, why Bhavleen’s story is false without considering the fact that Manav Singh has committed suicide not able to defend himself.

 Before I proceed, let’s look at Bhavleen Kaur’s social media complaint –

 For better readability of everyone, let me write her complaint here so that it’s easy for you to read –

 “Hey so I am probably very very late on taking my story out of myself but at that time never really had anyone to support me through it so now that people are listening and being there I really want to share something.
 I know I don’t have any proof to what happened to me but I am pretty sure many girls would relate to me.
 It’s very unsafe to go out because every minute a creepy guy is just staring at you.
 Every day I had to face through every guy talking about my body parts but never in a million years I thought I would get to experience such thing in my life.